A Pitch Deck Sample: Full Breakdown of an Investor Deck

 It’s important to be honest and realistic: if there’s a single function or feature that your competitor does better than you, it’s totally fine to include, as long as your product is still the obvious choice for your target market.

-Pitch Deck Template, Competitors slide example
+Pitch Deck Sample, Competitors slide example

 Slide 20: